didacfontanet/entra-id-iam-lab/lab-08-app-registration-oauth2/readme.md

 | Group.Read.All | Delegated | Yes | Read all groups in the directory |

 **Delegated vs Application permissions:**
-- **Delegated**: the app acts on behalf of a signed-in user — the user's own permissions act as a ceiling.
-If the user can't read a group, the app can't either.
+- **Delegated** means the app acts on behalf of a signed-in user, and the user's own permissions act as a ceiling.
+If the user can't read a group, the app can't read it for them either.
-- **Application**: the app acts as itself, with no user context — used for background services and daemons.
-More powerful and requires stricter governance.
+- **Application** means the app acts as itself with no user context.
+That's what daemons and background services use.
+It's more powerful and needs stricter control, because there's no user permission ceiling limiting what it can reach.

 ![API permissions configured](03-api-permissions.png)